its4utuff/gorgias-help/src/extension/01-autocomplete-dialog.rst

 Disabling Autocomplete Dialog
 -----------------------------

-Autocomplete Dialog is great, but if you want to disable them yo can do so by accessing the extension's :ref:`options`.
+Autocomplete Dialog is great, but if you want to disable them yo can do so by accessing the extension's :ref:`settings`.